MageMCU/RPi5/README.md

 - 20241209 Several parts to Article 1013 updated... **What a Mess...
 (I don't know what I don't know)**
 - 20241229 Since 2017, Bartosz Golaszewski has developed the **libgpiod** library that uses the character device in user-space.
 Libgpiod is a C library designed to provide a standardized and efficient way to interact with the General Purpose Input/Output (GPIO) pins on a Linux system, replacing the older, deprecated **sysfs** interface and allowing developers to easily read and write values to GPIO lines through a set of functions and command-line tools; essentially, it acts as a user-friendly interface for controlling GPIO hardware on Linux systems which includes the Raspberry Pi.
   - **Libgpiod** (Library General Purpose Input/Output device) provides both API calls for use in your own programs and the following six user-mode applications to manipulate GPIO lines:
-      - source: *An Introduction to chardev GPIO and Libgpiod on the Raspberry PI* (BeyondLogic 2018)
     - **gpiodetect** – list all gpiochips present on the system, their names, labels and number of GPIO lines
     - **gpiodetect** – list all gpiochips present on the system, their names, labels and number of GPIO lines
     - **gpioinfo** – list all lines of specified gpiochips, their names, consumers, direction, active state and additional flags